gitlabhq/gitlabhq/doc/gitlab-geo/database.md

     connections.
 The certificate can only be replicated by someone with access to the private key, which is **only** present on the primary node.

-1. Optional: Configure PostreSQL to enable FDW support
+1. Configure PostreSQL to enable FDW support

     This step is similar to how we configured the primary instance.
     We need to enable this, to enable FDW support, even if using a single node.